Not Accepting Guests

 I teach languages and love to share this give with others.

 Countries I’ve Visited

-Bahamas, France, Italy, Mexico, Nicaragua, Russian Federation, Spain, Sweden, United Kingdom, United States
+Bahamas, Colombia, France, Hong Kong, Iceland, Italy, Mexico, Nicaragua, Norway, Panama, Peru, Philippines, Russian Federation, Spain, Sweden, Switzerland, United Kingdom, United States

 Countries I’ve Lived In